Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Removal Proceedings

-Removal proceedings are initiated when the U.S. government has decided to remove an individual from the United States.
+Removal proceedings (also known as deportation proceedings) are initiated when the U.S. government has decided to remove an individual from the United States.
 This legal process is also known as a deportation proceeding and is carried out by the Executive Office for Immigration Review (EOIR).
 The individual in removal proceedings must appear before an immigration judge.
 During these proceedings, eligible individuals can apply for various immigration benefits including cancellation of removal, adjustment to lawful permanent status and certain waivers of inadmissibility, and asylum, withholding of removal, or protection under the Convention Against Torture.
 If granted, the individual receives relief from removal or deportation.

 BOOK 30 MINUTE CONSULTATION HERE